Cyber Essentials Checklist | Microbyte

 Cybersecurity is one of the most rapidly changing aspects of modern IT.
 With new threats emerging every day, keeping up with the latest security measures and ensuring your approach to online security is consistent and sufficient is essential.

-With this in mind, a new Cyber Essentials scheme allows companies to keep track of their efforts, ensure they are protected, and give you peace of mind that your security measures are keeping you safe.
+With this in mind, the UK government’s Cyber Essentials scheme allows companies to keep track of their efforts, ensure they are protected, and give you peace of mind that your security measures are keeping you safe.
+It provides a clear baseline of requirements for IT infrastructure to help you guard against the most common internet-based cyber threats.

-As a Cyber Essentials Plus certified company, Microbyte is ideally placed to help you achieve the certification and keep your systems safe.
+As a Cyber Essentials Plus certified company and Managed Service Provider (MSP), Microbyte is ideally placed to help you get certified, achieve the higher level of assurance and keep your systems safe.

 What is Cyber Essentials certification?